paulhibbitts/publishing-with-docsify-this/README.md

 ```

 Looking for a more detailed overview of Markdown?
-Check out [Markdown Cheat Sheet – How to Write in Markdown with Examples](https://www.freecodecamp.org/news/markdown-cheat-sheet/).
+Check out the [Markdown Cheat Sheet – How to Write in Markdown with Examples](https://www.freecodecamp.org/news/markdown-cheat-sheet/).

 ## Publishing with Markdown